zz-zye/suneng/README.md

 whether it be its difficulty or its affect on students' lives.
 [(a BBC article)](https://www.bbc.com/news/world-asia-46181240)

-I have seen English-speaking Youtubers try some hard English and Math questions from Suneung, but I couldn't find any good resource of a Suneung math exam translated as a whole.
+I have seen some English Youtubers try a few hard English and Math questions from Suneung, but never the exam as a whole, maybe due to not having any good translated resources.

-I thought if someone who doesn't speak Korean wants to know how the CSAT is structured, what it tries to evaluate, etc., being able to examine the full test would be quite helpful.

-Also, CSAT math is quite an assortment of carefully crafted problems, difficult or not.
+CSAT math is quite an assortment of carefully crafted problems, difficult or not.
-It would generally be a helpful resource if you study or teach math.
+It would be a helpful resource if you study or teach math.

 If you're a math nerd try it!
 The time limit is 100 minutes.